firavoyage/blogging/river.md

 bought some tech devices to waste money.

-i dont play video games or socialize.
+i dont play mediocre for profit video games or socialize w philistines who couldnt understand me.

+took ielts. learnt some langs. took some notes and published them.

+pirated some high quality games though did not play.

 made some tech infra, that is abstractions.